victorkurauchi/timesheet/README.md

 ### To do:

-- save name and project locally so user doesn't need to provide details every time
+- [x] save name and project locally so user doesn't need to provide details every time
+- [ ] option to re-save the project and name
+- [ ] save file in a better format than output.csv (ie `feb-01-to-05.csv`)
-- show amount of hours per day ?
+- [ ] show amount of hours per day ?
-- option to set description for each day a
+- [ ] option to set description for each day a